KazanExpress/django-test-task/README.md

 4. Display all possible paths to chosen category.

 ## Submission
-Clone this repository, create your own branch and make a pull request to master when you're done.
+Fork this repository, prepare your solution and make a pull request when you're done.
+Don't forget to write docs :)

 ## Good luck!